Freedom of religion in Russia: History

+10th to 20th Centuries

-In the 10th century, Prince Vladimir I who was converted by missionaries coming from Byzantium embraced Christianity and made it an official religion in Russia.
+In the 10th century, Prince Vladimir I was converted to Christianity by missionaries from Byzantium.
+He embraced Christianity and made it an official religion in Russia.
 For approximately 1,000 years thereafter, Russian Orthodoxy became the country's primary denomination.

+In the early days of the Russian Revolution, the Bolsheviks mobilized Jewish support for their movement when Lenin proclaimed that the antisemitic pogroms of old were a trapping of Tsarism and had no place in a workers' movement.
+Despite the official attempts to court Russian Jews, antisemitism and anti-Jewish violence was continually perpetrated by the Red Guard throughout the country during the difficult transition out of the World War I.

 By 1922, the Russian Empire collapsed and the Soviet Union was officially established.
 Despite the Soviet Constitution guaranteeing religious freedom, religious activities in the Soviet Union were greatly constrained, and a doctrine of state atheism was established and introduced.
 Memberships to religious organizations were considered incompatible with memberships in the Communist Party (ruling political party of the Soviet Union).
-The open expression of Christian beliefs was permitted during World War II as the government sought the support of Christians in the fight against Fascism.
+Temporarily, the open expression of Christian beliefs was permitted during World War II as the government sought the support of Christians in the fight against Fascism.
 However, the restrictions were re-imposed once the war ended, and intolerance towards religion in general continued.

 In the 1980s, under the reformist administration of Mikhail Gorbachev, the policy of glasnost (openness) was established, allowing for greater tolerance for the practice of religion.
-With the dissolution of the Soviet Union, religious freedom became a guaranteed right under the new Russian Constitution, and large segments of the population began practicing a variety of faiths.
+With the dissolution of the Soviet Union, religious freedom became a guaranteed right under the new Russian Constitution, and large segments of the population began practising a variety of faiths.
 Russian nationalists who emerged in the 1990s identified the Russian Orthodox Church as a major element of Russian culture.

+The 1990 Soviet Law and Religious Freedom introduced a legal guarantee of "full equality of all religious groups", acting in compliance with the Convention for the Protection of Human Rights and Fundamental Freedoms and the International Covenant on Civil and Political Rights.

+After the 1997 Law's December 31, 2001 registration deadline, Russia's Ministry of Justice began to dissolve around 2,000 organizations that had not re-registered, at times over the complaints of organizations who claimed that they were still active.